Ahmad Reza Pahlavi: Biography

-Pahlavi was not active in economical, political or social arenas and rarely appeared in court.
+Ahmad Reza was not active in economical, political or social arenas and rarely appeared in court.
 His residence on the north side of the Sa'dabad Complex and near the gate of Darband was built during his father's reign.
 Unlike other structures within the Sa'dabad Complex, which have more prominent architecture both in the facade and interior, it is a simple building with two floors and a private garage and lacks special architectural decorations.
-Based on the historical documents in the Sa'dabad Documentation Center, it seems that Ahmad Reza Pahlavi lived a distant and somewhat isolated life in this building compared to other members of the Pahlavi family.
+Based on the historical documents in the Sa'dabad Documentation Center, it seems that Ahmad Reza lived a distant and somewhat isolated life in this building compared to other members of the Pahlavi family.

 In the first years after the Iranian Revolution, the residence was handed over to government and presidential institutions and after renovation, part of it was turned into a library and a collection of books from the General Directorate of Museums, the Sa'dabad Complex and various offices of the Cultural Heritage Organization were transferred there.
 Another part of the building on the east side was given to the Cultural Heritage News Agency for some time, but shortly after the transfer of this news agency to Niavaran Palace, the building changed its use again.
 The Cultural Heritage Guard is located in this building.